View basket (0 items $0.00)

 The fascial chain involved in Downward Dog is the superficial backline.
 According to Anatomy Trains author Tom Myers, this continuous band of connective tissue runs from the bottom of the foot up the back of the body and ends at the top of the head.

-Sarah Bell’s free yoga video takes an innovative approach to create length, ease, and stability in Downward Dog by targeting this superficial backline.
+Sarah Bell’s free yoga video takes an innovative approach to creating length, ease, and stability in Downward Dog by targeting this superficial backline.
 Whether Downward Dog is your favorite posture or one you struggle with, this free yoga video will allow you to take your Downward Dog to the next level.

 Go ahead, try it for yourself!